 Before 1914, the Second International resolved to act to prevent war…

-Before 1914, the Second International, grouping together socialist and workers’ organisations throughout Europe, resolved to act to prevent war.
+Before 1914, the Second International, grouping together socialist and workers’ organisations throughout Europe and beyond, resolved to act to prevent war.
 Once war had been declared, however, nearly all of these parties backed the capitalists in their own countries.
 This was a betrayal of the workers’ movement of truly historic proportions, and with far-reaching consequences.

 The First World War was both predicted and a surprise.
 Predicted because the increasing competition and arm races between the major, and some minor, imperialist powers meant that for many years prior to 1914 a conflict was seen as inevitable sooner or later.
 A surprise in that initially the Sarajevo assassinations did not seem to many to immediately threaten a European war, something that changed within a few weeks.
 But the biggest shock for socialists was that the majority of the leaderships of socialist and workers’ organisations supported their “own” ruling classes in this bloody conflict.